GoInterject/GoInterject.github.io/wTroubleshoot/WebProxy.md

 - 2 (Remember) = Change setting to 2 and do not revert back to the default 2 upon startup
 - 3 (Remember) = Change setting to 3 and do not revert back to the default 2 upon startup

-To disable Interject's default web proexy, enter 3 in the Input section and click **Execute Selected Action**.
+To disable Interject's default web proxy, enter 3 in the Input section and click **Execute Selected Action**.

 ### Configure via app.config File

 Another option for configuring Interject's proxy network behavior is to configure Interject's app.config file.
-For more infomation, see the [official documentation](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings){:target="_blank"}{:rel="noopener noreferrer"} at Microsoft.
+For more information, see the [official documentation](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings){:target="_blank"}{:rel="noopener noreferrer"} at Microsoft.